LattePandaTeam/Docs/content/alpha_edition/os.md

 * Configure your USB drive to be a bootable device.
 Instructions can be found [here](https://technet.microsoft.com/en-us/library/jj200124%28v=ws.11%29.aspx).
 * Copy and paste the Windows 10 disc image file contents to the USB drive.
 * If you are using the LattePanda to create the USB installation media, restart the LattePanda.
 Otherwise, insert your USB drive into the LattePanda and turn it on.
-* Press 'Esc' continously to enter BIOS.
+* Press 'Esc' continuously to enter BIOS.
 * Navigate to the "Boot" tab and change the "Boot Option Priorities" so that the USB drive is "Boot Option #1".
 <center>![](/assets/images/USB_Boot_Order_Alpha.jpg)</center>